Physical Activity in Latino Communities

 In schools, culturally relevant structured school programs have demonstrated success in increasing physical activity among Latino children and their families.
 The Míranos! program in Head Start centers in San Antonio, TX, improved parents’, teachers’, and children’s knowledge of the benefits of healthy eating and physical activity.
 Utah researchers incorporated active video games in physical education (PE) classes and increased Latino youth activity.
 Providing Latina teens with the tools needed to advocate for change, city pools in New Britain, CT, were reopened and an out-of-school PE credit recovery program was implemented through the local YWCA.

 - Salud America!
 2013.
 Grassroots health group works with rural schools to open recreation spaces to public after school hours.
-Salud Am Salud Heroes. http://www.communitycommons.org/sa_success_story/grassroots-health-group-workswith-rural-schools-to-open-recreation-spacesto-public-after-school-hours-sugary/ (accessed March 9, 2015).
+Salud Am Salud Heroes.
+Available at: http://www.communitycommons.org/sa_success_story/grassroots-health-group-workswith-rural-schools-to-open-recreation-spacesto-public-after-school-hours-sugary/ (accessed March 9, 2015).

-- Swanson, J., et al. 2013.
-Using shared use agreements and street-scale improvements to support physical activity among Latino youths. http://salud-america.org/sites/saludamerica/files/Active-Spaces-ResearchReview.pdf (accessed November 3, 2014).
+- Swanson, J., A. G. Ramirez, and K. J. Gallion.
+2013.
+Using shared use agreements and street-scale improvements to support physical activity among Latino youths.
+Available at: http://salud-america.org/sites/saludamerica/files/Active-Spaces-ResearchReview.pdf (accessed November 3, 2014).